 Easy Persimmon Jam Recipe

-I love making jam, with this easy four-ingredient recipe, I make persimmon jam in just about 30 minutes and there are only three steps.
+I love making jam, with this easy four-ingredient recipe, I make persimmon jam in just about 30 minutes.
 I enjoy it on bread, used in a recipe, or stored for future use.
 The sweet and creamy delight is also perfect for a housewarming or hostess gift.
 I also like to freeze it and save it for summer when it is not in season.

 Table of contents